Puppy 101: How to Introduce Your New Puppy to Other Pets

 ⚠️ Signs It's Not Going Well

-• The puppy becomes obsessed with another pet (staring, barking, circling)
+• The puppy becomes obsessed with the other pet (staring, barking, circling)

 • Your existing pet hides constantly, avoids food, or shows chronic stress